World’s largest plane ‘destroyed’ in Ukraine, claims government

 It was used to deliver aid after the 2010 Haiti earthquake and had sent relief materials to the Dominican Republic as well.

-The aircraft has been used to transport medical supplies during the Covid pandemic as well.
+The aircraft has been used to transport medical supplies during the Covid-19 pandemic as well.

 Register for free to continue reading